unicef/publicgoods-toolkit/readiness.md

 for policy or political reasons.

-McAffer sees this phase as one of hype, and perhaps that's because it's also when an agnecy embraces open source without quite being ready to execute.
+McAffer sees this phase as one of hype, and perhaps that's because it's also when an agency embraces open source without quite being ready to execute.
 Agencies in this phase tend to engage FOSS in shallow, unsophisticated ways simply because they don't yet have the experience to make better strategic use of open source opportunities.